keyboard_arrow_up

 Dip Molding Process

-The first step in the dip molding manufacture process is to warm the polymer or vinyl until it reaches a liquid state.
-Two variables to be considered that can affect both the quality and appearance of the product are the temperature of the mold part and the temperature of the material.
-That’s why, once at the right temperature, the polymer must be kept in this state, and if necessary, heated to optimum viscosity.
+The dip molding process begins with heating the polymer or vinyl until it reaches a liquid state.
+Two critical variables that influence both the quality and appearance of the final product are the temperature of the mold and the temperature of the material.
+Maintaining the polymer at the correct temperature and ensuring optimal viscosity are essential for a smooth and consistent molding process.

 Customization for Plastic Molding